beroset/autoproject/README.md

 So far, this program has been tested and run successfully on Linux and Windows.

 ## How to build
-### Linux
+### Linux or Windows
-On most Linux machines with CMake installed, building will look something like this:
+On most Linux or Windows machines with CMake installed, building will look something like this:

-    mkdir build
-    cd build
+    cmake -S . -B build
-    cmake ..
+    cmake --build build
-    make

-The executable will then be in the `build/src/` directory and is named `autoproject`.
+The executable will then be in the `build/src/` (or `build/src/Debug/` for Windows) directory and is named `autoproject`.
+Building under Windows with MSVC++ requires MSVC++17 or better.

-### Windows
-Under Windows with MSVC++17 or better with CMake installed:

-    mkdir winbuild
-    cd winbuild
-    cmake ..
-    msbuild autoproject.sln

-The executable will then be in the `winbuild\src\Debug` directory and is named `autoproject`.